Definition tables¶

 -- Called when an UI form (e.g. sign text input) returns data.

--- See minetest.register_on_player_receive_fields for more info.
+-- See core.register_on_player_receive_fields for more info.

 -- default: nil